 Christopher Seusing: Chris Seusing is New England Managing Partner with WSHB, overseeing the firm's Boston and Connecticut offices, and leads the firm's national Cybersecurity & Data Privacy team.
 With more than 15 years of collective experience in cyber, professional and management liability areas, Chris represents companies and professionals in complex litigation matters around the country.
 He counsels clients on responding to data breach incidents and regulatory inquiries and investigations, oversees forensic investigations of incidents, drafts information management policies and procedures in compliance with privacy regulations, and collaborates with case teams to implement cost-effective processes using state-of-the-art litigation tools, including analytics and technology-assisted review.
 Chris leads WSHB’s National Cyber Incident Team which is available 24/7 to respond to cyber incidents and suspected data breaches, and is part of an international legal team focused on data protection and cybersecurity which is regularly called upon by public and private entities to navigate emerging challenges.
 He is well-regarded for his real time knowledge based on best practices which dovetails into his sage counsel on risk management, mitigation and claim avoidance.
 Additionally, Chris is a published thought leader, guest lecturer at law schools, and sought after speaker on cybersecurity, data privacy and litigation issues.

-Richard Singer: Richard Singer is an accomplished civil litigator in WSHB’s Boca Raton office, specializing in insurance coverage analysis and policy interpretation, first and third party defense, including bad faith litigation.
+Richard Singer: Richard Singer is the managing partner of WSHB's Boca Raton office.
+An accomplished civil litigator, he specializes in insurance coverage analysis and policy interpretation, first and third party defense, including bad faith litigation.
 Richard has extensive experience in representing and regularly advising domestic and international insurers on first-party property and hurricane catastrophes, representing clients in state and federal courts throughout the United States as well as in binding arbitration proceedings.
 Additionally, he has been tasked with leading and managing complex projects for various insurers’ Special Investigation Units (SIU) in assisting in the defense and prosecution of fraudulent insurance claims throughout the State of Florida.
 He is a past participant of the prestigious Secondee Counsel Program working for Nephila Capital Ltd. While in London, Richard provided advice and guidance to Nephila Capital Ltd and various leading Lloyd’s of London syndicates in the areas of claim handling, underwriting, and regulatory issues pertaining to their North American claims.

 - Lori D. Barker